Melania Trump ‘Counting Every Minute’ Until She Can Divorce Donald, According To Omarosa

-Omarosa made some bold statements in her book “Unhinged.”
+Omarosa made some bold statements in her book Unhinged.
 One of those surrounds Melania Trump’s supposed secret wish to divorce her husband, saying that “In my opinion, Melania is counting every minute until he is out of office and she can divorce him,” according to Express.

-On the other hand, In Style speculated what it could look like for America if the First Lady were to divorce the president while he’s still in office.
+On the other hand, In Style speculated what it could look like for America if the first lady was to divorce the president while he’s still in office.
 The publication speculates that there’s a prenup and that Donald ought to “sweeten” the deal for Melania with a payment.
 They also guessed that Melania would get full custody of Barron.

 Such divorce rumors have long plagued the couple, with many people believing that Melania doesn’t actually want to be with Trump.
 For example, Hollywood Life said in April that Melania won’t split from Donald in light of the Stormy scandal because she loves her son, Barron, and doesn’t want to upset him.

-People also reported in March that Melania is “furious” over the “24/7 tornado” of her lifestyle as the First Lady.
-The source said that “What’s happening is exactly what she didn’t want to happen… They’ve literally become like the Kardashians: scandals, divorces, headlines.”
+People also reported in March that Melania is “furious” over the “24/7 tornado” of her lifestyle as the first lady.
+The source said, “What’s happening is exactly what she didn’t want to happen… They’ve literally become like the Kardashians: scandals, divorces, headlines.”
 At the time, the biggest issues included his “grab ’em by the p—y” comment, the Russian collusion investigation, and the Stormy Daniels lawsuit.

 Omarosa: Melania can't wait to divorce Trump, uses her fashion choices to "punish" him https://t.co/3wAFCl5eOD pic.twitter.com/CWTD8jHgxF